jun113/LICOMKpp/README.md

-# LICOMKpp-SC
+# LICOMK++
- A Performance-Portable Kilometer-Scale Global Ocean Model Across Various Architecture Systems (SC-24)
+A Performance-Portable Kilometer-Scale Global Ocean Model on ORISE and New Sunway Heterogeneous Supercomputers (2024 ACM Gordon Bell Prize Finalist for Climate Modelling)